SomeArbitraryMathMajor/BoxOfRocks/README.md

 # BoxOfRocks
-alternate numerical version of tic tac toe, add to 15 to win high school project
+high school project; alternate numerical version of tic tac toe, add to 15 to win